ehuss/reference/src/expressions/operator-expr.md

 > [!NOTE]
 > This right-before-left evaluation only occurs in non-generic code involving primitive types.
-> In all other cases—including generic contexts or non-primitive types—the expression is desugared into a trait method call, and operands are evaluated left to right.
+> In all other cases---including generic contexts or non-primitive types---the expression is desugared into a trait method call, and operands are evaluated left to right.

 r[expr.compound-assign.trait]
 Otherwise, this expression is syntactic sugar for calling the function of the overloading compound assignment trait of the operator (see the table earlier in this chapter).